GPCRmd/gpcrmd-docs/source/workbench.rst

 Hbond frequency
 ===============

 This tool identifies Hydrogen Bonds formed in a simulation, splitting the results between protein-protein hydrogen bonds and protein-not protein bonds.
-We use the MDTraj module function called **"wernet_wilson"** , which basically stablishes a threshold distance of 3.3 Angstroms between the donor and acceptor atoms; more concretely, this threshold becomes progressively stricter as the angle formed by H-D-A increases (a perfect straight bond is 0 degrees, as the donor atom is central).
-You can select between a few options:
+We use the MDTraj module function **wernet_nilson** , which basically stablishes a threshold distance of 3.3 Angstroms between the donor and acceptor atoms; this threshold becomes progressively stricter as the angle formed by H-D-A increases (a perfect straight bond is 0 degrees, as the donor atom is central).
+It's possible to choose between a few options:

 1. **Do not include Hbonds between neighbours**: If selected, excludes hydrogen bonds among residues which are less than 5 residues apart.
 These are usually the hydrogen bonds stabilizing alpha helices.
 2. **Include backbone Hydrogen Bonds**: If selected, includes hydrogen bonds formed between backbone (BB) atoms or side chains (SC) atoms, in any combination (SC-SC,BB-BB,SC-BB).